EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Autonomous Vehicle Setup

-In addition, we decided to operate two different HPC platforms based on the x86 and aarch64 architecture to compare their performance for autonomous driving systems.
-Based on the requirements, we chose two platforms: the x86-based InoNet Mayflower-B17 and the ARM-based ADLINK AVA AP1.
+In addition, we use two different HPC platforms based on the x86 and aarch64 architecture to compare their performance for autonomous driving systems.
+Based on the requirements, we use two platforms: the x86-based InoNet Mayflower-B17 and the ARM-based ADLINK AVA AP1.
 The specifications are given in Table~\ref{tab:hpc_description}.
-A first evaluation of the x86-HPC processing power for Autoware.Universe can be found in \citep{betz2023latency}.
+A first evaluation of the x86-HPC processing power for Autoware.Universe can be found in \cite{betz2023latency}.
 We deactivate the hyper-threading option at the x86-HPC, which leads to lower latencies in the software stack.
 Besides the selected GPUs, we integrate the FPGA-based development board AMD VCK5000, which enables fast AI inference.
 Both platforms have built-in connectivity options for communication, such as CAN interfaces to access the vehicle actuators.
-Since a large amount of data are recorded with the research vehicle, a so-called quick tray is available in the Mayflower-B17.
-This tray enables a fast change of the \num{4} x \SI{2}{\tera\byte} NVMe SSDs.
-The AVA AP1 Platform features the integrated safety island, an additional high-safety, real-time capable CPU to execute safety-critical functions.
-The aforementioned architecture allows pursuing new research topics, such as developing safety features to ensure that the autonomous system can continue to operate even in the event of a component failure.
+Since a large amount of data is recorded with the research vehicle, we use Mayflower quick trays.
+These trays enable a fast change of the \num{4} x \SI{2}{\tera\byte} NVMe SSDs.
+The AVA AP1 platform features the integrated safety island, which is an additional high-safety, real-time capable CPU to execute safety-critical functions.
+The aforementioned architecture allows the pursuit of new research topics, such as the development of safety features to ensure that the autonomous system can continue to operate even in the event of component failure.